betteriot/betteriot-principles/README.md

     - Data format: ASCII, field1=T_VALUE&field2=H_VALUE
     - Data model: channels, measurements, e.g. temperature & humidity

-### 7. The vendor SHOULD allow third parties to communicate directly with its devices without going through the backend.
+### 7. The vendor SHOULD allow third parties to communicate directly with its devices, without going through the backend.

 Assessment: The vendor submits links to public documentation of the device communication interface.